ScalaIO/.github/profile/README.md

 ### 🌟 Introduction

-Welcome to Scala.IO, the premier conference for individuals passionate about the Scala ecosystem and those curious about the language and its uses.
+Welcome to Scala.IO, a conference for individuals passionate about the Scala ecosystem and those curious about the language and its uses.
 This event is a unique platform for exchanging ideas, learning, and networking.

 ---